amnshrestha/openFace-mac-installation-wiki/Command-line-arguments.md

    `-oidir <directory>` directory where images with detected landmarks should be stored

+   `-opdir <directory>` directory where pose files are output (3D landmarks in images together with head pose and gaze)

 Output format - The file format is same as 300 faces in the wild challenge annotations (http://ibug.doc.ic.ac.uk/resources/facial-point-annotations/)

 ## FeatureExtraction